aenrione/canvas-stream/readme.md

 - Simple user interface (separated from the core code)
 - Guide of how to install `python3` (Windows Store!)
 - Guide on how to add the program to PATH, so it could be used everywhere
+- Specify the format of file and courses names
+- Specify where to download the files
+- Specify which courses to download or exclude
+- Specify which files (format such as .pdf) to download or exclude

 <!-- links here! -->